TravelEase-Xebia/TravelEase/README.md

 - Save booking details to a **MongoDB Atlas database**.
 - Fetch and display all existing bookings.
 - Redirect to **Payment Microservice** after successful booking (integration-ready).
-- Clean, modern frontend interface served with the service.

 ---